PrismLauncher/prismlauncher.org/src/wiki/getting-started/install-of-alternatives.md

 ### <img src="https://raw.githubusercontent.com/FiniteReality/embeddium/aa6657df4eaea8bdfa6243233c893207f5b7f8b4/src/main/resources/icon.png" alt="Embeddium" height="20"> Embeddium

 [Embeddium](https://modrinth.com/mod/embeddium) is a Sodium port for Forge that focuses on compatibility with other Forge mods.
-We generally recommend using it instead of Rubidium.
+We recommend using it instead of Rubidium.
 Be aware of the statements above before using it.

 ### <img src="https://raw.githubusercontent.com/Asek3/Oculus/1.18.2/src/main/resources/oculus-logo.png" alt="Oculus Logo" height="20"> Oculus